Business Insurance for Convenience Stores

 Additional Steps To Protect Your Business

-Although it’s easy (and essential) to invest in business insurance, it should not be your frontline defense.
-Yes, insurance will compensate for your business’ financial losses after an incident occurs, but it’s much better to avoid losses altogether.
+Although it’s easy (and essential) to invest in business insurance, it shouldn’t be your only defense.

 - Use legally robust contracts and other business documents.
 (We offer free templates for some of the most common legal forms.)

-- Set up a limited liability company (LLC) or corporation to protect your personal assets.
+- Set up an LLC or corporation to protect your personal assets.
 (Visit our step-by-step guides to learn how to form an LLC or corporation in your state.)

 - Stay up to date with business licensing.

-A typical business owner’s policy includes general liability, business interruption, and property insurance.
+A typical business owner’s policy includes general liability, business interruption, and commercial property insurance.
 However, BOPs are often customizable, so your agent may recommend adding professional liability, commercial auto, or other types of coverage to your package depending on your company’s needs.

 “Business insurance” is a generic term used to describe many different types of coverage a business may need.
 General liability insurance, on the other hand, is a specific type of coverage that business owners need to protect their assets.

 Not necessarily.
-Certain exceptions may be written directly into your policy, and some perils may be entirely uninsurable.
-Be sure to discuss the scope of your policy in-depth with your agent to avoid being blindsided by holes in your coverage.
+Certain exceptions may be written directly into your convenience store insurance policy, and some perils may be entirely uninsurable.